 About five years ago I had left a lucrative but ultimately unsatisfying job, making a leap into the unknown to pursue better things.
 At the same time I started reading a lot of books about Feng Shui and "clutter busting".
 Although some of the ideas can seem out there, there was something that made sense on a very practical level, that clearing out “stuff” would make space for the new things and new opportunities.

-I decided that I had nothing to loose, and that if I really wanted to move forward I needed to put all my effort into it.
+I decided that I had nothing to lose, and that if I really wanted to move forward I needed to put all my effort into it.
 So I took a class on clutter clearing.
-During the course I religiously followed the instructions and purged a mountain of garbage bags worth of stuff from my life — old art I had made, love letters, clothes, books, paperwork and all kinds of things I had laying around that actually had no meaning for me anymore.
+During the course I religiously followed the instructions and purged a mountain of garbage bags worth of stuff from my life — old art I had made, love letters, clothes, books, paperwork and all kinds of things I had lying around that actually had no meaning for me anymore.

 It was far from easy, though.
 Being that I’ve always been a kind of a collector, this act of offloading all this seemingly precious stuff made me very uncomfortable — it felt like I was throwing my life away.